The Lightning Thief (musical): Act 2

 The trio arrive in the Underworld, where they are given a tour of the horrors by Charon and several long-dead musicians ("DOA").
 Percy realizes that the lightning bolt is hidden in his backpack, and the three work out how it could have gotten there.
 Percy is nearly dragged into Tartarus by the shoes Luke gave him, and the group is discovered.
 After a brief conversation with an innocent Hades, Percy withdraws the shell from his pocket and blows it, realizing it was from Poseidon.
 It opens a portal out of the Underworld.
 Vowing to return to save his mother, Percy, Annabeth, and Grover escape.
 Percy hypothesizes that Ares is the one who planted the bolt in his bag, and comes to terms with himself and his father.
-He declares himself a son of Poseidon, and with his powers over water and the help of Annabeth and Grover he bests Ares ("Son of Poseidon").
+He declares himself a son of Poseidon, and with his powers over water and the help of Annabeth and Grover he beats Ares ("Son of Poseidon").

 The trio return to the camp as heroes, but Percy couldn't be more troubled.
 He confides in Luke that he feels just as confused as before, and Luke tells him that he also felt that way after his own quest.
 Luke tells Percy that he is the lightning thief, and that he has teamed up with Kronos to get back at the gods, who he feels have done him wrong ("The Last Day of Summer").
 Luke attacks Percy and flees.
 Percy declares that there will be a war, no matter how they try to stall it, but he and his friends will be prepared and do whatever it takes to fight it ("Bring on the Monsters").